parasaurolophus/automation/README.md

-anyone attempting to do things as simple as turning on and off lights to have a specific app, with a properly configured account, with that account given pretty much _carte blanche_ authority to do anything it likes to every aspect of the "smart" home, mediated by third-parties with their own agendas that trump any consideration of their customers' seucirty or privacy.
+anyone attempting to do things as simple as turning on and off lights to have a specific app, with a properly configured account, with that account given pretty much _carte blanche_ authority to do anything it likes to every aspect of the "smart" home, mediated by "cloud services" owned and operated by third-parties with their own agendas that trump any consideration of their customers' seucirty or privacy.

 Using Node-RED allows for a fairly intuitive user interface that can be accessed with no more specialized an app than a web browser.
 Further,